pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 803 Java | Observer Pattern | WebHook

+I studied the observer pattern today, also study what is a webhook, and create an implementation to use in my project, I continue with my project.

 #### Day 802 Java | AWS

 I start learning the next services,  AWS SQS and AWS Lambda to add more functionality to my project, the first version 1.0 is now ready.